sensor-dream/APIVOF/guidelines/list-info/e-packs-in-system-fedora-34.md

 <summary>esmtp</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : User configurable send-only Mail Transfer Agent
+Short desc    : User configurable send-only Mail Transfer Agent
 URL          : http://esmtp.sourceforge.net/
-Лицензия     : GPL+ and GPLv2+
+License      : GPL+ and GPLv2+
-Описание     : ESMTP is a user configurable relay-only Mail Transfer Agent (MTA) with a
+Descript     : ESMTP is a user configurable relay-only Mail Transfer Agent (MTA) with a
              : sendmail-compatible syntax.
 It's based on libESMTP supporting the AUTH
              : (including the CRAM-MD5 and NTLM SASL mechanisms) and the StartTLS SMTP
              : extensions.